 Whatever work you intend to do, it must be deemed as adding to the Dutch economy.
 This is decided based on a points system covering things like your personal skills and the innovative nature of the business you intend to open.
 Full details are available on the IND website.

-Some special arrangements exist, for example if you're coming to start an new business in technology or sustainable agriculture.
+Some special arrangements exist, for example if you're coming to start an new innovative business in technology.
 In this case the Netherlands Enterprise Agency might be able to provide helpful information and contacts.
 Application forms and details of the process are available on the IND website.

 It can be quite difficult to get a self employed visa for the Netherlands.
 If you're a freelance worker you should prove that you already have contacts in the country and have work lined up.
 If you're starting a business you'll need to prove rigorous planning and that you have the skills, experience and qualifications to be successful.